 Civil Society Rising | The reason Kim gave for his belief that article 7 is no longer needed is the belief that South Korean society is now mature enough to handle pro-North Korean issues in a rational and informed way.
 Or, understood again through a Habermasian lens, could be restated as such: the rise in the public sphere and the free flow of information through the medium of civil society has resulted in the maturation of the South Korean body politic.

 A case indicative of such maturation is the public response to Lee Seok-ki and his palpably pro-North Korea statements.
-The response to his relatively recent quippet that being pro-American is worse for South Korea than being pro-North Korea is a case-in-point.
-When such comments enter the collective conscious of the public sphere, and by extension the entire body politic, Lee is collectively condemned in a way befitting a mature society with a functioning public sphere and an active civil society.
-Even by those sitting on the right side of the political aisle who, in the not so distant past, would have attempted to have such people jailed.
+The response to his recent quip that being pro-American is worse for South Korea than being pro-North Korea is a case-in-point.
+When such comments enter the collective conscious of the public sphere, and by extension the entire body politic, Lee is collectively condemned in a way befitting a mature society with a functioning public sphere and an active civil society–even by those sitting on the right side of the political aisle, who, in the not so distant past, would have attempted to have such people jailed.
 In the words of Joshua Stanton:

 … whereas in the past, the Korean right would have wanted men like Lee Seok Gi jailed, they are now doing what they should have done all along — making an issue of their views, attacking them on substance, and making them look ridiculous.
 That’s certainly an improvement over making martyrs of imbeciles.